12Me21/twitter/README.md

 P.S. if anyone knows a way for an extension to remove <link> preloads so those warnings go away, PLEASE tell me   aaaaaaa

+## Questions:

+"does this project have a name?" no

+"will I get banned from twitter for using this" probably not

+"does this violate the twitter TOS?"
+ I haven't read it

+"will this hijack my twitter account?" why are you asking me this?